Aldeburgh railway station: History

 The station then became part of the Eastern Region of British Railways on nationalisation in 1948.
-Eight years later in June 1956 operation of the passenger services were taken over by Diesel Multiple Unit trains with conductor guard operation.
+Eight years later, in June 1956, operation of the passenger services were taken over by Diesel Multiple Unit trains with conductor guard operation.
 Goods services were withdrawn on 30 November 1959.

-The overall roof was demolished in August 1965 and train services were withdrawn by the British Railways Board on 10 September 1966 with the line formally closing two days later.
+The overall roof was demolished in August 1965 and train services were withdrawn by the British Railways Board on 10 September 1966, with the line formally closing two days later.

-There is a video of the line taken in 1957 called "1957 Saxmundham to Aldeburgh Railway line", which shows Thorpeness Halt and Aldeburgh stations and views of the track on YouTube.
+There is a video of the line on YouTube taken in 1957 called "1957 Saxmundham to Aldeburgh Railway line", which shows Thorpeness Halt and Aldeburgh stations and views of the track.

 The station site was cleared in 1975.